keithdunnett/sgminer-recipes/WIN10_DUAL_BOOT_UBUNTU.md

 ## 4.5 Configure Ubuntu 16.04.1 for OpenCL GPU mining

 ### Install AMD graphics driver & Accelerated Parallel Processing SDK

+You'll need to download these directly from AMD - though by the time you're looking at a rig of this sort, you knew that.
+They'll install easily enough over SSH, as follows.

 [![asciicast](https://asciinema.org/a/4l9p51r23a9vs8v6xidchznr3.png)](https://asciinema.org/a/4l9p51r23a9vs8v6xidchznr3?t=1:40)

+Don't expect them to find anything just yet, of course.
+We'll need a GPU installed first.

-# Section 5: Installing and setting up your graphics cards
+# Section 5: Setting up your GPUs